rafael-santiago/kryptos/doc/MANUAL.md

 }
 ```

-I am assuming that the reader has a previously knowledge about how ``OAEP`` padding works.

 Thus, the ``RSA OAEP`` should receive the key and its size and also a label and the size of this label and a pointer to a hash
 function and a pointer to a hash function size.